uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 [^8]: <a href="https://www.festi.info/boxes.py/ElectronicsBox?language=en">https://www.festi.info/boxes.py/ElectronicsBox?language=en</a>

 [^9]: We originally chose an ADC that used SPI instead of I2C because we wanted to keep GPIO 3 free.
 This is because pin 3 can be used to start up the Pi from the shutdown state by connecting it to ground.
-We also want to shut the Pi down using a GPIO signal but didn't realise until later that the pi can be shutdown by other GPIO pina by specifying them in /boot/config.txt.
+We also want to shut the Pi down using a GPIO signal but didn't realise until later that the Pi can be shutdown by other GPIO pins by specifying them in /boot/config.txt.
 See <a href="https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README">this file</a> in the section named gpio-shutdown for details.
 Since it is possible to specify this other pin for shutdown, using a I2C ADC might work well as it would free up the hardware SPI for the RFID reader.

 [^11]: If you use this generator with a thick Piece of wood and the tabs on the triangles disappear you might need to increase the *triangle* measurement to compensate.